ryanoasis/nerd-fonts/contributing.md

 ### 1. Verify license
 * Check the license even allows the font to be modified and shared
 ### 2. Add original (unpatched) version
-* Add the unpatched version of the font and any readme and/or license files to the `unpatched-sample-fonts` directory inside a new directory
+* Add the unpatched version of the font and any readme and/or license files to the `src/unpatched-fonts/` directory inside a new directory
   * e.g. Adding *XYZ Font*, create directory `src/unpatched-fonts/xyz/{PUT FONT FILES HERE}`
   * Try to make subfolders for each font style (e.g. `src/unpatched-fonts/xyz/bold/{BOLD FONT FILES HERE}`)
 ### 3. Execute basic testing